amaralkaff/Battlebit-AHK-No-Recoil-Script/README.md

 # Battlebit-AHK-No-Recoil-Script

+<b>Yo, don't forget to hook me up with a head start, bros. ★★★★★ </b>

 The provided AutoHotKey (AHK) script is designed to create a "no recoil" effect in a game.
 The script uses various hotkeys and functions to control the behavior of the script.

 To activate the AHK script with the specific controls you mentioned, follow these simplified steps: